 What is the CPHIMS credential?
 Awarded by the Healthcare Information and Management Systems Society (HIMSS), CPHIMS certification demonstrates an international standard of professional knowledge and competence in healthcare information and management systems.

 Why is the CPHIMS beneficial?
 This healthcare IT certification is earned by experienced professionals.
-More than half of those with a CPHIMS credential are in a leadership role: chief information officers, managers, directors, or vice presidents of an IT or IS department, according to HIMSS.
+According to HIMSS, more than half of those with a CPHIMS credential are in a leadership role: chief information officers, managers, directors, or vice presidents of an IT or IS department; with CEOs, CMIOs, CNOs, CMOs, nurses, registered pharmacists, and other senior staff roles, as well.
+Top work environments for CPHIMS include hospitals (45%), healthcare consulting firms (16%), academic medical centers (11%), federal, state, and local government offices (8%) and more.
 Having CPHIMS certification both increases credibility and demonstrates professional knowledge.

 How can one earn CPHIMS certification?
 You must pass the 115-question certification exam to become CPHIMS certified.
 To be eligible for the exam, you must meet one of these requirements: